Green Flag

 Scoil Naomh Cualán were awarded their Green Flag for Biodiversity in June 2022.

-The pupils became experts in the area of Biodiversity and developed many initiatives in the school including a Bug Hotel, a Hedgehog Habitat, a Vegetable Garden, new Birdhouses etc. During the academic year 2022-2023, we will work towards our new flag- Litter and Waster, Global Citozenship.
+The pupils became experts in the area of Biodiversity and developed many initiatives in the school including a Bug Hotel, a Hedgehog Habitat, a Vegetable Garden, new Birdhouses etc. During the academic year 2022-2023, we will work towards our new flag- Litter and Waster, Global Citizenship.

 Our first day of our WOW initiative took place on Wednesday, March 4th 2020.
 58 children took part in the walk.
 We had two meeting places: the church and the park.
 Our aim is to reach 100 over the next few months.